Councillors will next week discuss a list of historic buildings and monuments threatened by neglect and decay across Leeds.

 Members of the Joint Plans Panel will hear the work is progressing to restore ‘buildings at risk’ across the city.

-In West Leeds, buildings at Grade II Listed Stonebridge Mills in Farnley are still on the ‘at risk’ register, but plans for housing and flats were approved for the site earlier this year.
+In West Leeds, buildings at Grade II Listed Stonebridge Mills in Farnley are still on the ‘at risk’ register, but plans for housing and flats were approved for the site last year.

-Some of the notable buildings at risk include Calverley Old Hall in Calverley (which may be restored by the Landmark Trust), and Abbey Mills in Kirkstall, part of which is subject to a proposed community takeover by the Kirkstall Valley Development Trust.
+Some of the notable buildings at risk include Calverley Old Hall in Calverley (which may be restored by the Landmark Trust), and Abbey Mills in Kirkstall, part of which was subject to a proposed community takeover by the Kirkstall Valley Development Trust but is now set to be sold to private developers by Leeds City Council.

 An addition to the buildings at risk register is Cliff House School, off Fawcett Lane in Wortley.
 The building was badly damaged by fire in March 2018.